ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### About me

 I am a 2nd year PhD student in [Computational Science and Engineering](https://cse.gatech.edu) (with a minor in [Electrical and Computer Engineering](https://www.ece.gatech.edu)) at [Georgia Tech](https://www.gatech.edu), advised by [Prof. Felix J. Herrmann](https://www.ece.gatech.edu/faculty-staff-directory/felix-herrmann).
-I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group on multiphysics-driven machine learning, especially in the field of time-lapse carbon capture and storage, where we aim to keep track of CO2 injection and flow in the Earth subsurface -- constrained by a set of partial difference equations, and equipped with smart automatic differentiation techniques.
+I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group on multiphysics-driven machine learning, especially in the field of time-lapse carbon capture and storage, where we aim to keep track of CO2 injection and flow in the Earth subsurface -- constrained by a set of PDEs, and equipped with smart automatic differentiation techniques.

 In general, I am also interested in medical and seismic imaging and inversion methods, high performance numerical solvers, and image processing related inverse problems.